 It’s important to note that tipped employees are not exempt from the minimum wage in Minnesota, which is unlike the practice in many other states.
 Instead, state law dictates that employees must be paid at least the minimum wage per hour, plus any tips they might earn.

 State law requires Minnesota’s minimum wage increase to be based on economic conditions with potential increases made on January 1 of each year.
-In December 2019, officials announced that on January 1, 2020, the minimum wage in Minnesota will increase to $8.15 an hour for small employers and $10 an hour for large employers.
-Since the Minnesota state minimum wage is adjusted each year for inflation, it is possible that Minnesota raises the minimum wage in 2021.
+Since the Minnesota state minimum wage is adjusted each year for inflation, it is possible that Minnesota raises the minimum wage in 2023 and beyond.

 In Minneapolis, the largest city in the state, the city council voted in 2017 to raise the minimum wage to $15.
-This year, the state supreme court unanimously upheld the $15 minimum wage phased increase through 2024 for Minneapolis.
+In 2020, the state supreme court unanimously upheld the $15 minimum wage phased increase through 2024 for Minneapolis.

 Here’s the minimum wage increase schedule for Minneapolis: